bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 We uncover that following learning, local activity patterns tuned to represent sequential knowledge are enhanced not only in extended cortical areas, similarly to those shown after longer training [@wiestler_skill_2013], but also in dorsolateral striatum, thalamus and cerebellar regions.
 Conversely, a smaller network showed a decrease of sequence specific patterned activation after consolidation, occurring specifically in dorsomedial striatum that supports cognitive processing during early-learning [@doyon_current_2018] as well as in the hippocampus which carries explicit encoding of motor sequential extrinsic representation [@albouy_hippocampus_2013;@king_sleeping_2017] and play a significant role in the offline reprocessing.
 Despite discrepancies with GLM-based activity changes observed previously, the results of our novel representational approach corroborate their interpretations that the differential plasticity changes in the latter regions subtend MSL consolidation [@albouy_maintaining_2015].
-Importantly, these results reveal for the first time in humans that such changes are determined by the local implementation of distributed neural coding of sequential information.
+Importantly, these results reveal for the first time in humans that such changes are accompanied by the local implementation of distributed neural coding of sequential information.
 Yet such consolidation-related representational changes need to be further investigated through exploration of the dynamic mechanism mediating this sleep-dependent mnemonic process, which is known to reorganize progressively the cerebral network by repeatedly reactivating the memory trace [@boutin_transient_2018;@fogel_reactivation_2017;@vahdat_network-wide_2017].

 # Materials and methods {#sec:materials_and_methods}